abdualrhman/uncertainty-quantification_for_deep_learning/README.md

 # Uncertainty Quantification in Deep Learning

-This repository contains the code used in the production of results for the thesis "Uncertainty Quantification in Machine Learning Models Using Conformal Prediction".
+This repository contains the code used in the production of results for the thesis [Uncertainty Quantification in Machine Learning Models Using Conformal Prediction](https://github.com/abdualrhman/uncertainty-quantification_for_deep_learning/tree/main/thesis/thesis.pdf).

 ## Project Organization